Common Law Trademark

 One of the most important distinctions between common law trademark rights and federal registration of a trademark is that any common law protection is limited to the geographic area in which the trademark is continuously being used.
 For example, if a business markets and sells its products under an unregistered trademark in Los Angeles, that business may only have rights in Los Angeles.
 Thus, another business could potentially use the trademark in San Diego and even register the trademark with the USPTO to gain rights throughout the entire country.

-What Factors Determine Common Law Trademark Rights?
+Common Law Trademark Protection

 - The trademark has acquired distinctiveness